Hosur City Municipal Corporation

 Hosur City Municipal Corporation is the civic body governing city of industrial hub Hosur in Tamilnadu state of India.
-It was the 13th Municipal corporation in Tamilnadu established on 13th february 2019.
+It was the 13th Municipal corporation in Tamilnadu established on 13 February 2019.
 It is headed by a Mayor, who presides over a Deputy mayor, 45 councillors who represents over 45 wards of the city, and it has adjoined with Mathigiri town panchayat, Zuzuvadi, Chennathur, Avalapalli and Mookandapalli village panchayat.
-The annual tax revenue of the corporation is 144 crore rupees.
+The annual tax revenue of the corporation is 102.41 crore rupees.
 Hosur is one of the major industrial city in Tamilnadu and had a population of 345,354 with an area of 72.41 km².

 History and administration

-Hosur town was constituted as Selection grade Town Panchayat in the year 1962 and then upgraded to Second Grade Municipality in the Year 1992 and to Selection Grade Municipality in the year 1998.
+Hosur town was constituted as Selection Grade Town Panchayat in the year 1962 and then upgraded to Second Grade Municipality in the Year 1992 and to Selection Grade Municipality in the year 1998.
+In 2011, vide GO.
+No. 127 dated 8 September 2011 town panchayat of Mathigiri and village panchayats of Zuzuvadi, Mookandapalli, Avalapalli, and Chennathur were included in Hosur Municipality and upgraded as Special Grade municipality.

-Then, on 13 February 2019, Hosur Municipality was upgraded to Municipal Corporation by former Chief minister of TamilNadu Edappadi K. Palanisamy. and becomes one of the 21 municipal corporations in Tamil Nadu.
+Then, on 13 February 2019, Hosur Municipality was upgraded to Municipal Corporation by former Chief Minister of TamilNadu Edappadi K. Palaniswami. and becomes one of the 21 municipal corporations in Tamil Nadu.
 It was the first corporation to be made without a district's headquarters.

-At present Hosur corporation has adjoined with Mathigiri town panchayat, Zuzuvadi, Avalapalli, Chennathur and Mookandapalli village panchayat.
-In April 2022, plans to expand the city to 740 square kilometres were announced.
+At present Hosur corporation has adjoined with Mathigiri town panchayat, Zuzuvadi, Avalapalli, Chennathur, and Mookandapalli village panchayat.
+In April 2022, plans to expand the city limit up to 740 square kilometers were announced.

+Hosur Town Panchayat (Begapalli, Nallur, Onnaivadi, Kothakondapalli, Chennasandiram [Visawanathapuram (Part)], Thorapalli Agraharam [Kumdhepalli, Gandhi Nagar, Ellamma Kothur (Part)], Shoolagiri Town Panchayat (Perandapalli) annexed to Hosur Municipal Corporation.